calebmckay1/calebmckay1.github.io/_posts/2020-05-27-What Causes Happiness?.md

 # What Causes Happiness?

 &ensp; &ensp; The World Happiness Report is a survey conducted around the globe which asks individuals to rate their overall happiness on a scale of 1-10 and also asks what factors contribute to their happiness the most, which is then averaged out and grouped by country and region.
 In the dataset I recieved from Kaggle they used 6 distinct factors: "Health, GDP / Economy, Family Support, Trust in Government, Freedom, and Generosity."
+Here is the trend of world happiness from 2015 to 2019.